chrom-ar/vora-site/README.md

 # Chroma website

-This is the website for Chroma, an agentic settlement layer.
+This is the website for Chroma, an agentic orchestration layer.

 ## Getting Started